Germany To Donate 100,000 Mpox Vaccines To Africa

 The move will see Germany donate nearly all of its mpox vaccine reserves, which total around 118,000 doses, according to the defence ministry.

-Germany was also providing financial support to the World Health Organization (WHO) as well as supporting partners in Africa through the Gavi vaccine alliance, Hebestreit said.
+Germany was also providing financial support to the World Health Organisation (WHO) as well as supporting partners in Africa through the Gavi vaccine alliance, Hebestreit said.

 In the medium term, Germany would work with European partners to help the African Union set up local vaccine production, he added.